jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## string::extractBetween

 Extract the text between two strings within a string.
-Search for the first occurence of the start string and the first occurence (after the start index) of the end string.
+Search for the first occurrence of the start string and the first occurrence (after the start index) of the end string.
 Both start and end strings are excluded in the extracted text.
 Both start and end strings must be found to extract something.